collins-okafor/collins-okafor/README.md

 - 👀 Software developer
 - 👯 I’m looking to collaborate on projects
-- ⚡ Interested in .Net, C#, Solidity, Web3, Blockchain, JavaScript, Robotics...
+- ⚡ Interested in .Net, C#, Bitcoin, Web3, Blockchain, JavaScript, Robotics...
 - 📫 How to reach me: collinszurum@gmail.com

 <!--